 Typically, bulimia involves eating large amounts of food at the same time – called bingeing – usually when you’re feeling anxious or upset.
 However, this isn’t the same as overindulging every now and then, as most of us tend to eat a bit more than we should occasionally.
-According to Beat, people with bulimia don’t feel in control of how much or quickly they’re eating when they’re having a binge, and some even say they feel they’re disconnected from what they’re doing (iii).
+According to Beat, people with bulimia don’t feel in control of how much or quickly they’re eating when they’re having a binge, and some even say they feel they’re disconnected from what they’re doing (iv).

 With bulimia, bingeing is often followed by making yourself sick or taking laxatives – called purging – because you feel guilty or ashamed about bingeing.
 Other methods of purging include fasting and exercising excessively.

 And as with anorexia those affected by bulimia are often obsessed with their body weight and shape, and can also have a distorted body image, seeing themselves as much bigger than they really are.

 What are the signs?